 Mobile devices now have nearly the same functions as PCs.
 And while the market size of PCs used for gameplay was hundreds of millions, billions of people are carrying mobile devices with high-end features today.
 Furthermore, thanks to the companies in the platform business making huge investments in the game business, highly sophisticated gaming platforms are about to be introduced to the enormous market which has grown incomparably bigger from the time when PC was the main device for gameplay.
-The current environment allows us to offer virtual worlds, in which we have a strong advantage, to incomparably larger group of users.
-Taking advantage of this situation, we will offer our service on multiple platforms.
+The potential market for Nexon Group has become significantly bigger, allowing us to reach incomparably larger group of users and offer virtual worlds in which we have a strong advantage.
+We will offer service on multiple platforms and take advantage of these opportunities more aggressively than ever before.